mixterj/iiif_activity_streams_creation/README.md

 * [ElasticSearch](https://www.elastic.co/products/elasticsearch)

 ## Usage
-* run create-activity-stream.py to create Activity Streams data
+* run create-activity-stream.py to create Activity Streams data - see documentation in the script for required parameters
-* run loader.py to load Activity Streams data into ElasticSearch
+* run loader.py to load Activity Streams data into ElasticSearch - see documentation in the script for required configurations